-Prerequisites: Credits achieved in 3 standards (two must be externals) taken in Level 2 Biology or at the discretion of the Head of Faculty.
+Prerequisites: Achievement in all 3 external standards in Level 2 Biology, as well as one internal assessment at merit or higher, or at the discretion of the Head of Biology.

 The Year 13 Biology course consists of four areas of Biology.
 During the year both theory and practical skills are assessed.
 The four areas covered in the Biology course are: